chadgeary/nifi/README.md

 # Reference
 NiFi secure+autoscaling cluster built automatically in AWS via Terraform+Ansible.
-RHEL7 or Ubuntu (20.04 or 18.04) base.
+Ubuntu (20.04 or 18.04) base.
+Run zookeepers via Fargate on ECS if so desired with the other directory.

 # Requirements
 - An AWS account
 - Follow Step-by-Step (compatible with Windows and Ubuntu)

 # Media
-- [Video Guide](https://youtu.be/7idB-OuDOd0) - follow along with me as I deploy using the step-by-step guide below.
+- [Video Guide](https://youtu.be/7idB-OuDOd0) - a bit outdated, but still useful.
+Follow along with me as I deploy using the step-by-step guide below.
 - [Discord](https://discord.gg/G6W4UDJEZ3) - for questions, ideas, comments, or troubleshooting assistance.

 # Step-by-Step Terraform Deployment